 If you don’t have the time or don’t want to book your own award tickets, you can consider using an award booking service.

-Air Canada is part of the Star Alliance.
-This means you can transfer AMEX Membership Rewards points to Air Canada and then book flights to Europe on partner airlines like:
+Air Canada is part of Star Alliance.
+This means you can transfer Amex Membership Rewards points to Air Canada and then book flights to Europe on partner airlines like:

 - LOT Polish Airlines

 Keep in mind, you’ll pay fuel surcharges when you redeem Air Canada Aeroplan miles on certain airlines.
 These charges can range from ~$50 to several hundred dollars.

 The number of miles you’ll need for an award flight varies depending on the region in Europe you’re flying to.
 Air Canada has two regions in Europe.
 The good news is you’ll pay the same amount regardless of your U.S. departure city.

 “Europe 1” includes:

 - Spain (including Balearic Islands, but excluding Canary Islands)

 - United Kingdom